 Lesson - Clone an existing repository

-Imagine that you want to contribute to another project that you've found on GitHub.
-You want to bring this remote repository down to your local computer so that you can start using it.
-You also want to explore the repository and understand how it works so that you can make a meaningful contribution.
+Imagine you want to contribute to another project you've found on GitHub.
+You want to bring this remote repository down to your local computer so you can start using it.
+You also want to explore the repository and understand how it works so you can make a meaningful contribution.

 What is cloning?